How Implicit Regularization of ReLU Neural Networks Characterizes the Learned Function -- Part I: the 1-D Case of Two Layers with Random First Layer: Main Theorems

 In a second step, we compare the closed-form solution of the parameters resulting from a $\lw$-ridge regression to the time-$T$ solution, which we now consider to be characterized by $s^*(T)$.
 To that end, we remark that using the singular value decomposition of the data matrix $X\in\R^{N\times n}$, i.e. $X=U\Sigma V^\top$ with these solutions may be written as

 We then arrive at the ridge estimate approximating the time-$T$ solution by comparing \cref{eq:timeTSVD,eq:rdigeSVD} for the singular value $s^*$, i.e., the one that is most affected by the training at time-point $T$.
-Hence, we relate the time-$T$ solution to the ridge solution obtained using the penalization parameter
+Hence, by solving $\frac{\exp(-2Ts^*)-1}{\sqrt{s^*}}=\frac{\sqrt{s^*}}{s^*+\lw}$, we relate the time-$T$ solution to the ridge solution obtained using the penalization parameter

-Note that, by the above relation $\lw(T)$ still is of order $1/T$ and hence the asymptotic behavior that we characterize in \Cref{thm:GDridge} below, is sufficiently captured taking the relation $\lw(T)=1/T$.
+Note that, by the above relation $\lw(T)$ still is of order $1/T$ and hence the asymptotic behavior that we characterize in \Cref{thm:GDridge} below, is sufficiently captured taking the relation $\lw(T)=1/T$ (i.e., \Cref{thm:GDridge} holds true for $\lw(T)=1/T$ as well as for $\lw(T)=\frac{1}{2T(e-1)}$).
 However, for comparing the early-stopped time-$T$ solution~$\RNw[\wt]$ to a \ridgeRSNRN\ and, as a consequence, to a certain \regSpl~$\fl\approx\flpm$, we make use of the precise relation \meqref{eq:lambdaWelleT}.
-See also \Cref{sec:conclusion} for empirical results, that underline the quality of the fit.
+See also \Cref{sec:conclusion} (and \Cref{sec:IntuitionAdaptedSpline}) for empirical results, that underline the quality of the fit using \meqref{eq:lambdaWelleT}.